Comcast Corp at Goldman Sachs Communacopia Conference (Virtual)

 Brian L. Roberts - Comcast Corporation - Chairman & CEO

-Well, thanks, Brett.
-That's a great distinction, I guess.
-But I'm excited to be back, very much so.
+Great to see you, John, even if it's virtual.
+And this is always a highlight to what feels like the beginning of the new year right after the summer to come to Communacopia.

-Questions and Answers:Brett Joseph Feldman - Goldman Sachs Group, Inc., Research Division - Equity Analyst
+Questions and Answers:John E. Waldron - Goldman Sachs & Co.
+LLC - President & COO

-All right.
-Well, Comcast is one of the most diversified communications, media and entertainment companies presenting at Communacopia, what do you see as the strengths of your diversified portfolio over the long term?
+Great.
+So let's start kind of big picture as we get into the questions.
+Over the last several decades, Comcast has built and assembled a very unique